KSimonnet/massiveOpenOnlineCoursesMOOC/README.md

    - item 2

 In the table below:

 | ---------- | ---------- |
 | Element	| Markdown Syntax |
 | Italic | *italicized text* |

 ---

 **Expected Behavior**

+Definition List
-: definition: fs is a Node.js built-in module.
+: fs is a Node.js built-in module.
-: It does things which browsers do not allow JavaScript to do (like ~~~access the file system~~~).
+: It does things which browsers do not allow JavaScript to do (like ~~access the file system~~).

 **Actual Behavior**

-Error: Uncaught TypeError: Failed to resolve module specifier "fs".
+> Error: Uncaught TypeError: Failed to resolve module specifier "fs".
 Relative references must start with either "/", "./", or "../"

 Image	![alt text](image.jpg)

 **Proposed solution**

 TODO:
-- [] Write a web service in Node.js (the Express.js module is useful here)
+- [x] Write a web service in Node.js (the Express.js module is useful here)
-- [] Access it from the browser using Ajax (e.g. the fetch API). ==This will deal with the server's file system, not the browser's==.
+- [ ] Access it from the browser using Ajax (e.g. the fetch API).

+==This will deal with the server's file system, not the browser's==

 from [title](https://stackoverflow.com/questions/72458428/uncaught-typeerror-failed-to-resolve-module-specifier-fs-relative-references) :joy:

-[^1]: footnote

 Subscript	H~2~O

 Superscript	X^2^

+[^1]: footnote